Magomed Zaynukov: Early career

+Ultimate Fighting Championship

+Zaynukov made his UFC debut against Damian Rzepecki on July 25, 2026, at UFC Fight Night 282.
+He won the fight by unanimous decision.

+Zaynukov is scheduled to face Manoel Sousa on November 21, 2026 at UFC Fight Night 294.

 Personal life

-Zaynukov was born on January 2, 1995.
+Magomed Zaynukov was born on January 2, 1995.
 He is from the village of Chanko in Dagestan, Russia.
 As a result, he was nicknamed "Wild Chanco".
-In 2024, Zaynukov's teammate Islam Makhachev referred to him as "Chanco" but this was misinterpreted as "John Pork", which is an internet meme about a cartoon pig.
-Zaynukov said in October 2025 that he disliked the name "John Pork" and requested that fans do not call him that.
+In 2024, Zaynukov's teammate Islam Makhachev referred to him as "Chanco" but this was misinterpreted as "John Pork", which is an internet meme about a calling pig.
+Magomed said in October 2025 that he disliked the name "John Pork" and requested that fans do not call him that.